-Except for series T5 shares and series FT5 shares for which the minimum initial investment is \$5,000, the minimum initial investment in any of the Funds is \$500.
 The minimum subsequent investment is \$25 in any Fund.
 Any of such minimum investment amounts may be adjusted or waived at our complete discretion and without notice to the securityholders.
-Except for series T5 shares and series FT5 shares for which the minimum balance is \$3,500, the minimum balance, for each fund is \$500.
+The minimum balance for each fund is \$500.

 For class I units, the minimum initial investment and the minimum subsequent investments are determined by RGP Investments.